Asad-Ismail/Grounding-Dino-FineTuning/README.md

 ## Train:

 1. Prepare your dataset with images and associated textual captions.
 A tiny dataset is given multimodal-data to demonstrate the expected data format.
-3. Run the train.py for training.
+2. Run the train.py for training.
+We use a batch size of 8, a learning rate of 1e-5, and the AdamW optimizer.
+The model is trained for 100 epochs. **See `configs/train_config.yaml` for detailed training configurations.**

   ```
   python train.py
   ```

 ## Test:
-Visualize results of training on test images
+Visualize results of training on test images. **See `configs/test_config.yaml` for detailed testing configurations.**

 ```
 python test.py
 ```